rodolfoksveiga/master_ufsc/README.md

 mapply(ProcessSlices, slices, n, size)
 ```

-The target represents the thermal performance of the apartment, which is described by an index named PHFT.
+The target (`targ`) represents the thermal performance of the apartment, which is described by an index named PHFT.
 PHFT stands for the percentage of occupied hours within an operative temperature range.
 The index was defined in the NBR 15.575 and its fundaments were published in [this](https://www.researchgate.net/publication/345742006_Proposta_de_metodo_de_avaliacao_do_desempenho_termico_de_residencias_NBR_15575) research paper, available in Portuguese.

 The following formula calculates the PHFT: